-Thai Phien Street, a short walk outside of the Old Town, is a fantastic part of Hoi An, lined with street food stalls and local joints, so cheap that you’ll hardly notice spending a single dong.
+A short walk outside of the Old Town, is a fantastic part of Hoi An, lined with street food stalls and local joints, so cheap that you’ll hardly notice spending a single dong.

 The An Hoi food court, located at the east end of An Hoi Island, as well as the Central Market in the Old Town are packed with eateries selling local food at rock bottom prices that are hard to beat.

-Hoi An Food Safari is an unmissable, personalized food tour where you can discover and learn about some of best places for street food in Hoi An.
+Is an unmissable, personalized food tour where you can discover and learn about some of best places for street food in Hoi An.